Targeted Pain Relief - No Pills, No GI Side Effects

 How Ketro Helps

-Prescription TMJ Cream + Daily Magnesium
+Prescription TMJ Pain Relief Cream + Daily Magnesium

 Prescription-strength anti-inflammatory for TMJ flares.
 A soothing daily magnesium cream for general comfort.
 Both applied directly to the jaw.